docker/docs/compose/django.md

 1. Change to the root of your project directory.

-2. Create the Django project using the `docker-compose` command.
+2. Create the Django project by running the [docker-compose run](/compose/reference/run/) command as follows.

         docker-compose run web django-admin.py startproject composeexample .